AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-manage-monitor.md

-<properties
+---
-   pageTitle="Monitor your workload using DMVs | Azure" description="Learn how to monitor your workload using DMVs." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"
+title: Monitor your workload using DMVs | Azure
+description: Learn how to monitor your workload using DMVs.
-   manager="barbkess"
-   editor=""/>

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="sonyama;barbkess"/>
+services: sql-data-warehouse
+documentationCenter: NA
+authors: sonyam
+manager: barbkess
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: sonyama;barbkess
+---

 # Monitor your workload using DMVs
 This article describes how to use Dynamic Management Views (DMVs) to monitor your workload and investigate query execution in Azure SQL Data Warehouse.